From city strolls and mountain-top vistas to cliff trails and challenging tracks, here are the best walks in and around Dublin.

 6. Hellfire Club walk – for the adventurers

-If you’re looking for shomething a bit meatier, add on the Massey Woods Nature Walk which just over 9 kilometres (5.5 miles) and works out as a half-day excursion.
+If you’re looking for something a bit meatier, add on the Massey Woods Nature Walk, which is just over 9 km (5.5 mi) and works out as a half-day excursion.

 5. Great South Wall walk – the secret city stroll

-Stretching into Dublin Bay, the Great South Wall leads to the Poolbeg Lighthouse and on turning back to the mainland, offers stunning views of Dublin City.
+Stretching into Dublin Bay, the Great South Wall leads to the Poolbeg Lighthouse and, on turning back to the mainland, offers stunning views of Dublin City.
 You can start the Poolbeg Lighthouse walk from the city centre or Sandymount Beach.

 Address: S Wall, Poolbeg, Dublin, Ireland

-4. Howth Cliff walk – the perfect day trip
+3. Howth Head Cliff Walk – the perfect day trip

-Although this route is only 6 kilometres (3.7 miles), Howth makes a fantastic place for a day trip, so make sure to allow time for lunch and a potter around the charming village.
+Although this route is only 6 km (3.7 mi), Howth makes a fantastic place for a day trip, so make sure to allow time for lunch and a potter around the charming village.

 Address: 23-21 Balscadden Rd, Howth, Dublin, Ireland

-The Bray to Greystones cliff walk is approximately 7 kilometres (4.3 miles) in length, and the route begins in Bray and ends in the neighbouring area of Greystones.
+The Bray to Greystones Cliff Walk is approximately 7 km (4.3 mi) in length, and the route begins in Bray and ends in the neighbouring area of Greystones.

-Alternatively, begin in reverse.
 Either way, both towns have a train station making them easily accessible.
-Expect cliffside vistas, stunning ocean views and all but a short train ride from Dublin city.
+Expect cliffside vistas, stunning ocean views and all but a short train ride from Dublin City.

-2. Killiney Hill – for its impressive monument
+2. Killiney Hill Park – for its impressive monument

-Killiney Hill is one of the locale’s most-known attractions, and one of the best walks in and around Dublin.
+Killiney Hill Park is one of the local’s most-known attractions and one of the best walks in and around Dublin.

-The summit is topped by an obelisk (a pyramid-shaped monument), and the peak offers stunning views over Dublin, the Irish Sea, and even the mountains of Wales on a clear day!
+The summit is topped with an obelisk, and the peak offers stunning views over Dublin, the Irish Sea, and even the mountains of Wales on a clear day!